teusink/Home-Security-by-Pi/2-Configuration.md

 - Timeserver: https://wiki.archlinux.org/index.php/systemd-timesyncd

 ## Configuring Raspberry Pi
-- When doing a headless configuration, make sure to create the file `ssh` in the `/boot` partition of your Pi.
-When booting, check your DHCP server for the Pi's IP-address and move on from there with SSH.
 - Make sure you set/change the following default configurations using `sudo raspi-config`
    - Change password of the user `pi`
    - Change the hostname